-We are members of numerous Facebook groups that help us keep in touch with the latest methods of digital marketing and troubleshooting of any issues that arise with Facebook Ads, SEO and suchlike.
+I am in certain Facebook groups that help me keep in touch with the latest methods of digital marketing and troubleshooting of any issues that arise with Facebook Ads, SEO and suchlike.
 A common theme in these groups are people that clearly have a knack for selling asking questions such as ‘I have just signed XYZ client on a 6month retainer – how do I run ads for XYZ?’.
 Or… ‘We have made changes to a new client’s website and the rankings have fallen off a cliff.’
 Some of the questions are even more basic.

 In the same groups, often small business owners, who are attempting to run their own ads or managing other aspects of their marketing will ask questions.
 They are quickly inundated with ‘experts’ asking them to PM them.
 Desperately seeking a solution to their problem they provide admin access to certain accounts to people they have never met, spoken to or verified elsewhere online.

-It’s not just individuals up to these tricks though… Digital marketing agencies that should know a lot better do it, too.
+It’s not just individuals up to these tricks though… large Digital marketing agencies that should know a lot better do it, too.

-Digital Marketing Agencies That Buy Awards
+Digital Marketing Agencies That ‘Buy’ Awards

 For a ‘donation’ many agencies land themselves a seat at prestigious awards dinners.
 Strange it may seem that they may scoop an award or two as well.
 Subsequent press that they are ‘leader in search marketing’ or other similar awards make the general public believe they are the industry leaders.

-Artificially Inflated Client List
+Artificially Inflated Client Lists